UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 ## What is a price identifier?

-A [price identifier](../../synthetic_tokens/glossary.md#price-identifier) is a natural language descriptor of the reference index determining how much collateral is needed for a token sponsor to be properly collateralized.
+A [price identifier](../../synthetic_tokens/glossary.md#price-identifier) is a natural language descriptor of a reference index, whose value the oracle will determine upon request.
 Because DVM voters need to be able to vote on the value of this price identifier when disputes are raised, the DVM keeps a list of approved price identifiers.

 An example of a price identifier is “GOLD_APR20”.